Santiago Cathedral

 44.1 KM to Santiago

-The walk from Melide to Ribadiso is around 13 km, the path continues through quiet forests, gentle hills, and more tiny Galician villages—you’ll pass places like Boente and Castañeda, where there’s usually a spot to grab a coffee or fresh juice.
+The walk from Melide to Ribadiso is around 13 km; the path continues through quiet forests, gentle hills, and more tiny Galician villages.
+You’ll pass places like Boente and Castañeda.

 Just after Boente, you’ll head down into a lush green valley and cross a small stone bridge over the Iso River.
 Right after that, you’ll see the albergue at Ribadiso, one of my favourites.